selfup/selfup.github.io/README.md

 This is my first GitHub Pages Website!

+Works on 4k monitors and Phones.
+Very wide range!

 I created the background images, wrote a lot (90%) of the HTML, and all of the Custom CSS.

 I used Bootstrap and Font Awesome to make my website a bit more modern and very responsive.